screwdycrow/Funcron/README.md

 In case that ```defaultFnMaxCalls``` is setted the default will run as many times it is setted and can be called until the next timeslot.

-## To Do:
-2) timeslots to accept Date objects, so that funcron can be able to schedule actions on more than one day range.